daisyjaneabasolo/Plant-Species-Image-Classification/README.md

 - Brief description of the project
 - Purpose of the image classification model
 ## B. Plant Species Section
-For each of the 20 plant species, a representative image and description are provided.

 <table>
   <tr>
     <td align="center">